Key Takeaways

 Understanding Puppy Nutrition Requirements in India

-Every dog is different, but puppies?
-They're basically tiny growth machines.
-And those machines need fuel — the right kind, in the right amounts.
+Puppies are basically tiny growth machines.
+Those machines need fuel — the right kind, in the right amounts.

-Let's start with protein.
-Puppies need 22-28% crude protein minimum, according to AAFCO standards (that's the Association of American Feed Control Officials, basically the gold standard for pet food).
-But here's the thing — most quality brands in India actually go higher, offering 26-30%.
+Start with protein.
+Puppies need 22-28% crude protein minimum, according to AAFCO standards.
+Most quality brands in India actually go higher, offering 26-30%.
 Why?
-Because puppies require 2-3 times more protein per kilogram of body weight compared to adult dogs.
-That's not marketing hype, it's biology.
+Puppies require 2-3 times more protein per kilogram of body weight compared to adult dogs.
+That's biology, not marketing.

-When Kuttie came home as a scrawny two-month-old pup, my vet emphasized something crucial: DHA and calcium.
-DHA (an omega-3 fatty acid) supports brain development during those critical first months.
-Calcium, paired with phosphorus in a 1.2:1 to 1.4:1 ratio, builds strong bones without causing the developmental issues that can plague large breed puppies.
-Too much calcium?
-You risk hip dysplasia.
-Too little?
-Weak bones and teeth.
+When Kuttie came home as a scrawny two-month-old pup, my vet emphasized two things: DHA and calcium.
+DHA (an omega-3 fatty acid) supports brain development during those first months.
+Calcium, paired with phosphorus in a 1.2:1 to 1.4:1 ratio, builds strong bones without causing developmental issues that plague large breed puppies.
+Too much calcium risks hip dysplasia.
+Too little means weak bones and teeth.
+According to WSAVA's Global Nutrition Guidelines, these ratios are the single most important factor in large breed skeletal development.

-Now, India-specific considerations.
+India-specific considerations matter here.
 Our climate variations — 15°C in winter to 45°C in Chennai summers — affect puppy metabolism rates by up to 20%.
-What does that mean practically?
 Your puppy might need adjusted caloric intake depending on the season.
-Bruno ate noticeably more during his first winter than summer, even though his activity levels were similar.
+Bruno ate noticeably more during his first winter than summer, even with similar activity levels.

 Breed matters too.
 Indian Pariah puppies (like Kuttie) often do brilliantly on mid-range foods that foreign breeds might struggle with.
 Their generations of adaptation to Indian conditions mean they're less fussy and often have hardier digestive systems.
 Meanwhile, Pom-Pom needed a small-breed-specific formula because his tiny jaw couldn't handle regular kibble size.